 - Skip the feetie jams – all pajamas except tight-fitting ones are treated with flame retardants.
 Look into safe mattress alternatives as well.

 - Avoid birth control in your home and advocate others to do the same.
 NFP is a fantastic alternative to chemical birth control.
-Unfortunately, there is no filter on the market that I know of that can remove pharmaceuticals and estrogen from the water supply, so in this case, you’re mostly at the mercy of other people’s decisions.

 - Exercise.
 It’s one of the few interventions known to help prevent early puberty. (source)